microsoft/CCF/sphinx/source/operators/start_network.rst

 The network is now in its opening state and any new nodes can join the network without being trusted by members.

-.. note:: Once a CCF network is started, members can add other members and users via governance.
-See :ref:`Opening a Network`.
+.. note:: Once a CCF network is started, :ref:`members can add other members and users via governance <Opening a Network>`.

 Adding a New Node to the Network
 --------------------------------